Reading Specialist Certificate

 -Fall entry: February 1 for the first review of applications.
 Applications will be accepted until June 1 on a space-available basis.

 Applicants will be assigned an advisor when their application has been approved.

 30 hours of graduate coursework as prescribed by the state for the K-12 reading specialist endorsement.
 Twenty-four (24) hours are in the reading area; 6 hours are in cognate areas.
 The RVE exam is required for successful completion.
 No requirements completed more than five years before the certificate is to be awarded may be credited toward this certificate.

 Please check the RVE website for dates of the test administration.

-The score report should be submitted WITH the graduation application.
+The score report should be submitted WITH the completion application.
 Note: it takes approximately 15 days for the score to be reported.

-Typically, students complete their residency in two to three years, depending on the pace at which they elect to study (one course each semester with the possibility of two in the summer).
+Typically, students complete their coursework in two to three years, depending on the pace at which they elect to study (one course each semester with the possibility of two in the summer).

 Full or Part Time:

 This certificate is designed for working teachers.
 It is part-time unless an individual chooses full-time status in Charlottesville.

 The reading specialist certificate consists of 30-hours of coursework in reading and cognate areas.
 Upon completion of the program, certificate completers who hold a Master's degree and who have completed three years of successful teaching during which time the teaching of reading is a major responsibility, can apply for the Commonwealth of Virginia's K-12 reading specialist endorsement to be added to his/her teaching license.